Skip to main content

 Exclusions and fair access

-The Fair Access and Exclusions Team provides support for children and young people, parents/ carers, school leaders, governing bodies and other professionals with exclusions and ensuring pupil receive a suitable education.
-The team also work to secure the right school/setting place for children and young people who meet the 'Hard to Place' criteria within the the Fair Access Protocol.
+The Fair Access and Exclusions Team provides support for children and young people, parents and carers, school leaders, governing bodies and other professionals with exclusions and ensuring pupil receive a suitable education.

 Exclusion getting it right

-The responsibility to exclude a child rests with the Headteacher, it is therefore important that before a decision to exclude is made, the Statutory Guidance on Exclusion from maintained schools, Academies and pupil referral units in England (2017) is understood to ensure the exclusion is lawful, reasonable and fair and that the exclusion review process is in line with the principles applicable on application for a judicial review.
+The responsibility to exclude a child rests with the Headteacher.
+It is therefore important that before a decision to exclude is made, School suspensions and permanent exclusions (GOV.UK) is understood to ensure the exclusion is lawful, reasonable and fair and that the exclusion review process is in line with the principles applicable on application for a judicial review.

 The team are also responsible for in-year admissions applications.